owoshch/LeetCode/README.md

 # 2018 coding challenge
-## I've failed every interview I attended in the end of 2017.
-## Below this point you can find a list of potential tasks for coding interviews.
-You can find editorial solutions either on Leetcode or on following links: [Dropbox](https://vk.cc/7gmPHm) or [YouTube](https://vk.cc/7gmSJ5).
+## You can find editorial solutions either on Leetcode or on following links: [Dropbox](https://vk.cc/7gmPHm) or [YouTube](https://vk.cc/7gmSJ5). \
-I am not an author of the solutions from these links.
+I am not an author for the solutions from these links.
 My solutions are stored at this repo and fairly represent my coding skills for a moment.

 283 Move Zeroes (/problems/move-zeroes/) 50.1% Easy \